($1,326) Moving from Jersey City to Oklahoma City

 When is the best time to move from Jersey City to Oklahoma City?

-The best time to move from Jersey City to Oklahoma City is during the transitional seasons of spring or fall, considering the summer highs of 93ºF and the winter lows of 27ºF in Oklahoma City.
+The best time to move from Jersey City to Oklahoma City is during the spring or fall.
+These seasons offer milder weather and avoid higher moving costs during the peak moving season in Jersey City.

 When is the cheapest time to move from Jersey City to Oklahoma City?